mikeharrison57/world-wide-wears/README.md

 4. Run `npm install` in your terminal to install project dependencies.

-5. Run `npm start` in the terminal to see the application.
+5. Run `npm start` in the terminal to see the application in development mode on `http://localhost:3000/`.

-6. Run `npm run cypress` in the terminal  to run cypress tests.
+6. Run `npm run cypress` in the terminal to start Cypress, select _E2E Testing_, click _Start E2E Testing in Chrome_, and pick a E2E Spec to run tests for.

 7. When finished with the application and or testing, type `Control + C` in the terminal to stop running the application.